gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

-Testnet is just like production (regular wallet), except it uses a different port and a different directory; so you copy your gridcoinresearch.conf down a level (%appdir%/gridcoinresearch/testnet) and everything works almost the same, except the diff rules make it slightly easier and of course all the money is fake.
+Testnet is just like production (regular wallet), except it uses a different port and a different directory; so you copy your gridcoinresearch.conf down a level in the data folder and everything works almost the same, except the diff rules make it slightly easier.
+And of course, all the money is fake.
 The data files are stored one directory down also.
 You will have to start Gridcoinresearch.exe with -testnet flag, for example due to the creation of a shortcut with this flag.